-Option 4: Combination of topical treatments, Advocate or Revolution plus Seresto
+Option 4: Combination of topical treatments (Advocate / Neovela / Revolution) plus a Seresto Collar

 Seresto - a flea and tick collar that lasts 8 months for fleas, and 4 months for ticks.
 It is waterproof and fragrance-free.

 Remember that these are just examples.
 You should consult with your veterinarian before administering different combinations of treatments.

 Still confused?
 See our Flea and Tick Quiz which interactively takes you through relevant steps and picks a combination for you!